Scholarship Opportunities for Health Professions Students

-The following scholarships are available only to current KU students.
+Important note: the following scholarships are available only to current KU students.
 Students receive notification via internal broadcast email when application windows are open.
-Please contact the Office of the Dean for additional information or questions concerning these awards.
+Please contact the Office of the Dean for additional information or questions.

 Dean’s Diversity Scholarship

-The Dean’s Diversity Scholarship is presented to full-time students who meeting minimum grade point average and other requirements while best exemplifying qualities of success.
+This scholarship is presented to full-time students in the school meeting minimum grade point average and other requirements while best exemplifying qualities of success.

 To qualify for this award, students must meet two of the following: